GPlates/gplates-web-service/docker/README.md

 ## 👉 Quick start

-If you would like to try the GPlates Web Service very quickly, follow the steps in this "quick start" section.
-The steps will start the Docker container using the built-in source code.
+To setup GPlates Web Service quickly, follow the steps in this "Quick start" section.
+The basic setup will start the Docker container using the built-in source code.

-- start the GPlates Web Service
+- run the one-line command below to start a basic GPlates Web Service (You need [Docker](https://www.docker.com/get-started/) to run the commmand)

+    ```
-    `docker run -d --rm -p 18000:80 gplates/gws`
+    docker run -d --rm -p 18000:80 gplates/gws
+    ```

 - verify the service is up and running.